klazudiazz/nextflow-domain-annotation/README.md

 # M23 Metalloendopeptidase Domain Analysis Pipeline

 A Nextflow (DSL2) computational pipeline designed to identify and analyze protein sequences containing the M23 metalloendopeptidase domain (PFAM: PF01551) within bacterial genome assemblies.
-The pipeline searches for the M23 domain, identifies other co-occurring domains, annotates their genomic locations, and generates visual charts of domain architectures.
+The pipeline searches for the M23 domain, identifies other co-occurring domains, annotates their genomic locations and generates visual charts of domain architectures.

 ## Pipeline Steps